ONLYOFFICE/Kubernetes-Docs/README.md

 ### 8. Add custom Fonts
 *This step is optional.
 You can skip step [#8](#8-add-custom-fonts) at all if you don't need to add your fonts*

-Follow the [next](https://github.com/ONLYOFFICE/Docker-Docs/tree/feature/custom-build#adding-custom-fonts-optional) step of the instructions.
+In order to add fonts to images, you need to rebuild the images.
+Refer to the relevant steps in [this](https://github.com/ONLYOFFICE/Docker-Docs#building-onlyoffice-docs) manual.

-Next, you will need to build your own images according to [this](https://github.com/ONLYOFFICE/Docker-Docs/tree/feature/custom-build#building-images-optional) point in the instructions and specify them when installing DocumentServer.
+Then specify your images when installing the DocumentServer.

 ### 9. Add Plugins
 *This step is optional.
 You can skip step [#9](#9-add-plugins) at all if you don't need to add plugins*

-Follow the [next](https://github.com/ONLYOFFICE/Docker-Docs/tree/feature/custom-build#adding-plugins-optional) step of the instructions.
+In order to add plugins to images, you need to rebuild the images.
+Refer to the relevant steps in [this](https://github.com/ONLYOFFICE/Docker-Docs#building-onlyoffice-docs) manual.

-Next, you will need to build your own images according to [this](https://github.com/ONLYOFFICE/Docker-Docs/tree/feature/custom-build#building-images-optional) point in the instructions and specify them when installing DocumentServer.
+Then specify your images when installing the DocumentServer.

 ## Deploy ONLYOFFICE Docs